SarthakMishra/OpenOutreach/README.md

    ```
    Edit `assets/accounts.secrets.yaml` with your credentials.

-2. **Add target profiles**
-   Paste LinkedIn profile URLs into `assets/inputs/urls.csv`.

 ### 5. Run the Application

-You can run the main script directly:
+You can run the main script directly (API-driven workflows are the new focus):
 ```bash
 python main.py
 ```